BerkayySimsekk/CS201/README.md

 ## Assignments

 - `Project 1` : Space Mission Management System
-    - `Aim` : To manage varios space missions and spacecrafts, each mission and spacecraft must have a unique name.
+    - `Aim` : To manage various space missions and spacecrafts, each mission and spacecraft must have a unique name.
 Each mission can have multiple assigned spacecrafts but each spacecraft can only be assigned to one mission at a time.
 The management system should support adding and removing missions and spacecraft, as well as assigning spacecrafts to missions.
     - `Public Member Functions` : Add a mission to the system, remove a mission from the system, add a spacecraft to the system, remove a spacecraft from the system, assign a spacecraft to a mission, drop a spacecraft from a mission show the list of all missions, show the list of all spacecrafts, show detailed information about a specific mission, show detailed information about a specific spacecraft.
     - `Content` : Object-oriented programming that implements all of the previously stated functions by using dynamically allocated arrays with pointers.
 - `Project 2` : Runtime Complexity of Search Algorithms
     - `Aim` : To evaluate the growth rates of different algorithms using different inputs.
-    - `Content` : The cases where the key is close to the beginning, is around the middle, is close to the end or does not exist are simulated seperately for the linear search, recursive linear search, binary search, jump search and random search;
+    - `Content` : The cases where the key is close to the beginning, is around the middle, is close to the end or does not exist are simulated separately for the linear search, recursive linear search, binary search, jump search and random search;
                 the runtimes for all of the cases for each of these search algorithms are measured.
 - `Project 3` : Bilkent Beats
-    - `Aim` : To create music streaming service that consists of users, songs and playlists which are identified by unique IDs across the system.
+    - `Aim` : To create music a streaming service that consists of users, songs and playlists which are identified by unique IDs across the system.
 A linked list of users and a linked list of songs are stored.
 For each user, a linked list of playlists are stored.
 For each playlist, a linked list of song IDs are stored.
-The users, songs and playlist are stored in a sorted order while the songs in the playlist are unsorted.
+The users, songs and playlists are stored in a sorted order while the songs in the playlist are unsorted.
     - `Public Member Functions` : Add a new user, remove the existing user, display all of the users, add a song, remove a song, display all of the songs in the music library, add a playlist, remove a playlist, add a song to a playlist, remove a song from the playlist display the songs in the playlist.
     - `Content` : Object-oriented programming that implements all of the previously stated functions by using Linked List objects.